anthonydwan/Kaggle-Tabular_Playground_Series_Jan_2021/README.md

 ### <b>Attempt 7:</b>
 * Submission 11 - smaller learning rate
-Upon reading the discussion shown by shogosuzuki in https://www.kaggle.com/c/tabular-playground-series-jan-2021/discussion/212520, I noticed that the models converge with a significantly better RMSE when a very small learning rate is used.
+Upon reading the [discussion](https://www.kaggle.com/c/tabular-playground-series-jan-2021/discussion/212520) shown by shogosuzuki, I noticed that the models converge with a significantly better RMSE when a very small learning rate is used.

 I borrowed this approach for optimised LGBM (LB 0.69760)